Freefolk to Basingstoke (9 miles)

 Robert Sampson, a privy seal clerk, appears to have been supporting the mobile King’s Council.
 He signed letters sent from Basingstoke.

-Henry himself owned a property at Dogmersfield Park, quite some way east of Basingstoke (a few years later he took his eldest son, Arthur, here to meet his future wife Katherine of Aragon).
-The present building on the site was built in 1728 on top of the medieval house.
+Henry himself owned a property at Dogmersfield Park, quite some way east of Basingstoke (a few years later he took his eldest son, Arthur, here to meet his future wife Catherine).
+The present building on that site was built in 1728 on top of the medieval house.

 Closer to Basingstoke is The Vyne.
 Its owner, Sir William Sandys of The Vyne died in 1497 and the house and William’s son William became favourites of Henry VIII in future years.
 Also just north of Basingstoke in Monk Sherborne was Pamber Priory (Benedictine), though this appears to have been a small house.
 Alternatively, there is Basing House in Old Basing, a mile east of Basingstoke (now in ruins, since Cromwell took the roof lead for musket balls).
 This was a noted Tudor palace after its construction in 1535, but it did incorporate the older keep of a ringwork castle.
 The older house hosted Richard II a century before Henry VII’s passage through the town.